csangara/good.software/download.parse.data/README.md

 If a redirection response changes only the protocol of a request (for example, `http://google.com` to `https://google.com`), then we count that as a `200` instead.

 If you are working with the parts, this can also be done in the HPC using `redirection.pbs`.
+This creates files in the `links_redirected/` directory.
+Luckily the files generated here no longer have headers, so you can simply combine them using `cat part*.csv >> http2https.redirected.csv`.

 Otherwise, provided you have `links.bulk.csv`, you can run the following command within the `download.parse.data/` directory: